tommyhe6/Chess/README.md

 # Chess
 Chess UI created with tkinter and ChessBot trained with minimax with a depth of 4, supplemented with alpha-beta pruning.
+AI ~ 900 elo (if I were to guess).

 ## Installation
 To install the game, make sure you have tkinter installed, which you can do on MacOS with